 My search for education led me to the work of Kay Laurence and her thoughtful, challenging style of thinking deeply about dogs and how we train them.
 To be honest it was too difficult to follow the work from a distance and I spent a few years training with other trainers and completing an Advanced Diploma with COAPE.
 However, in 2009 Kay's courses went online and with regular support of a deeply thoughtful community I soon found my feet.
 To this day I enjoy the online courses, the community they create and the thoughtful discussion that results.

 I have been teaching classes and seeing private clients since 2003 and these days I mostly work with dogs who lack confidence and are very sensitive to changes in their environment.
+These dogs have often been labelled reactive or aggressive but they are generally anxious and fearful.

 A new challenge is day care.
 Day care meets the needs of a modern society and is very popular.
 How best to care for dogs who attend day care and train staff who look after them is still evolving and we continue to learn all the time.

-Discovered a love of helping other trainers develop their skills, improve their learning and develop their businesses.
+I have also discovered a love of helping other trainers develop their skills, improve their learning and develop their businesses.

 Most importantly my own dogs teach me something new everything day.